Michalos88/michallyskawinski.github.io/knowledge/rl/agarwal_offline_rl.md

+---
+layout: default
-# An Optimistic Perspective on Offline Deep Reinforcement Learning
+title: An Optimistic Perspective on Offline Deep Reinforcement Learning
+---
+<h1 class="page-title">An Optimistic Perspective on Offline Deep Reinforcement Learning</h1>

+## Summary
-Deep Learning is expressive function approximator that takes advantage of large amounts of data.
+* Deep Learning is expressive function approximator that takes advantage of large amounts of data.

-Most Deep RL agents architectures assume that agent will interact with a simulation, this limits the models to real-life applications. and might require to build a simulator, which might be costly.
+* Most Deep RL agents architectures assume that agent will interact with a simulation, this limits the models to real-life applications. and might require to build a simulator, which might be costly.

-Building simulators are expensive
+* Building simulators are expensive

-Offline RL will deploying RL models cheaper and more generalizable.
+* Offline RL will deploying RL models cheaper and more generalizable.

-Offline RL can help by either:
+* Offline RL can help by either:

-- Pretrain agents on logged data
+  * Pretrain agents on logged data
-- Evaluate RL aglos on basis of exploitation alone on a common datasets (like Imagenette)
+  * Evaluate RL aglos on basis of exploitation alone on a common datasets (like Imagenette)
-- Deliver real-world impact
+  * Deliver real-world impact

-Offline RL is challenging due to distribution mismatch between online interaction and fixed logged dataset. - in other words RL will overfit offline dataset
+* Offline RL is challenging due to distribution mismatch between online interaction and fixed logged dataset. - in other words RL will overfit offline dataset

-Recent works has shown that standard Deep RL model underperform in offline settings and proposed regularizers to learned policies.
+* Recent works has shown that standard Deep RL model underperform in offline settings and proposed regularizers to learned policies.

-Rishabh paper investigates if standard off-policy RL can succedd in offline setting.
+* Rishabh paper investigates if standard off-policy RL can succedd in offline setting.
 ### Off-policy RL in Offline setting
 **Dataset:** 60 Atari Games with 200 million frames each

 **Number of Agents:** 5